 You are installing the crcmod package for use with your system installation of Python, and thus use the

 sudocommand.
 If installing crcmod for a different Python environment (e.g. in a virtualenv), you should omit

 You are using a Python 3 version with gsutil.
 You can determine which Python version gsutil is using by running

 python version: 3.x.xline.

 CentOS, RHEL, and Fedora

 To compile and install crcmod:

-sudo yum install gcc python-devel python-setuptools redhat-rpm-config sudo easy_install -U pip sudo pip uninstall crcmod sudo pip install -U crcmod
+yum install gcc python3-devel python3-setuptools redhat-rpm-config sudo pip3 uninstall crcmod sudo pip3 install --no-cache-dir -U crcmod

 Debian and Ubuntu